Untitled

 Course Description

-This internship course provides students with the opportunity to practice clinical duties performed by a medical assistant in a medical office.
-Students demonstrate competencies including infection control, patient interviews, equipment operation, patient preparation and assisting the physician, diagnostic testing, and collecting and processing specimens.
-Students must complete at least 80 hours in the medical office.
+This internship course provides students with the opportunity to practice clinical duties performed by a medical assistant in a healthcare setting and connect academic concepts with hands-on experience.
+Students demonstrate competencies including infection control, patient interviews, equipment operation, patient preparation, assisting the provider, diagnostic testing, and the collection and processing of specimens.
+Students must complete at least 80 hours in a healthcare setting, demonstrate intercultural competence, and adhere to medical best practices.
+This course includes a lab component and is aligned with the Certified Clinical Medical Assisting (CCMA) exam, which can be taken upon the successful completion of the internship.
+Before internship placement, students will demonstrate adequate clinical skills.
 Students who have not completed Clinical Medical Assisting in the previous four semesters must receive permission to enroll.
-Prerequisites: Human Biology, Pharmacology, Phlebotomy, Clinical Medical Assisting, and Basic Life Support for Healthcare Providers.
+Prerequisites: Human Biology, Medical Terminology, Pharmacology, Phlebotomy, Clinical Medical Assisting, Basic Life Support for Healthcare Providers, and a criminal background check.

 Essential Objectives